opendocsg/slw-judgments-backfill/2009_SGHC_46/report.md

 **Introduction to the second hearing**

-1       The precursor to this judgment is _PP v Barokah_ [2008] SGHC 22 (“my previous judgment”) which contains the grounds of my decision for sentencing Ms Barokah to life imprisonment on 26 November 2007 upon her plea of guilt to a charge under s 304(a) of the Penal Code (Cap 224, 1985 Rev Ed) (“the first hearing before me”).
+1       The precursor to this judgment is _PP v Barokah_ <span class="citation">[2008] SGHC 22</span> (“my previous judgment”) which contains the grounds of my decision for sentencing Ms Barokah to life imprisonment on 26 November 2007 upon her plea of guilt to a charge under s 304(a) of the Penal Code (Cap 224, 1985 Rev Ed) (“the first hearing before me”).

 2       Ms Barokah appealed to the Court of Appeal against my previous judgment.
 At the first hearing before the Court of Appeal on 22 April 2008, her counsel (the same counsel at the first hearing before me and at the present hearing) applied to the Court of Appeal to admit a further psychiatric report dated 6 March 2008 from Dr Nagulendran, the defence psychiatrist.
 After hearing arguments, the Court of Appeal rejected the application.